Tenaciously Fighting to Maximize the Recoveries of Our Clients’ Investment Losses

 Please see Notable Recoveries to learn more about some of the firm’s many recoveries on behalf of investors and Judicial Accolades to see what Judges have had to say about the firm and its attorneys.

-Only Skilled Securities Attorneys Can Recover the Most Damages in Fraud and Malfeasance Claims
+Only a Skilled Securities Lawyer Can Recover the Most Damages in Fraud and Malfeasance Claims

 A century ago, the prevailing rule governing securities was caveat emptor, or “buyer beware.”
 To stabilize the stock market following the 1929 crash, Congress enacted the Securities Act of 1933, referred to as the “truth in securities act,” and the Securities Exchange Act of 1934.
 These laws are based on a full disclosure philosophy and are designed to provide investors with complete and accurate information so that they can make fully informed investment decisions.
 To enforce this full disclosure policy, Congress also provided for a private right of action that allows investors who have suffered harm as the result of the dissemination of false and misleading information to file civil lawsuits to recover their damages.
 In this way, investors help to enforce the securities laws.
 Indeed, the U.S. Supreme Court “has long recognized that meritorious private actions to enforce federal antifraud securities laws are an essential supplement to criminal prosecutions and civil enforcement actions brought, respectively, by the Department of Justice and the Securities and Exchange Commission.”
 Tellabs, Inc. v.
 Makor Issues & Rights, Ltd., 551 U.S. 308, 313 (2007).